-Since it isn’t big on flavor, mochi is primarily characterized by its unique soft, smooth, squishy and borderline gooey texture.
+Since it isn’t big on flavor, it’s primarily characterized by its uniquely soft, smooth, squishy and borderline gooey texture.
 The consistency is light and chewy, it is effortless to bite into it.
 However, once you do, you’ll experience its stickiness and stretchiness that often requires extra chewing, especially in its purest form.

 Because it can be quite sticky in its purest form, it is often coated with an edible powder like cornstarch or powdered sugar.
 There is really nothing exactly like eating this pillowy-soft and chewy rice dough.
 However, the most similar experience would likely be eating a cross between a gummy candy and a marshmallow.